-SELECT 'Model', 'TRIM', 'EXT_COLOR' FROM inventory WHERE Make = 'Ford' The results should be every automobile made by Ford in the database.
-If you
+SELECT 'Model', 'TRIM', 'EXT_COLOR' FROM inventory WHERE Make = 'Ford'

 The results should be every automobile made by Ford in the database.
 If you wanted just Ford Explorers, you would need to have WHERE Make='Ford' AND Model = 'Explorer.

 Of course, if you were looking to buy a car, you would only be interested in those cars that haven't already been sold, so the following query might be better suited: